Performance cylinder head and induction system development.

 Same thing happens with a moving coloum of air.
 The faster the air is moving, the more energy it contains!
 When the velocity is suddenly brought to a stop, the pressure in the cylinder increases well above atmospheric (hopefully just as the valve closes).
 Can you say "Free supercharging"?
 It's like Stuffing 10 lbs. of air into a 5 lb. bag!

 CFM "sells like hell", but when the rubber meets the road, It's port velocity/effieicney that matters the most.
 CFM by itself is meaningless, it's just a number.
 Whereas air at velocity is stored energy.
 Velocity is what makes the power.
-CFM only tells you how much power is theoritically possible (with the proper velocity of course)
+CFM only tells you how much power is theoritically possible (with the proper air speed)

 So, don't fall into the "CFM trap".
-CFM by itself is meaningless without considering the air's velocity.
+CFM by itself is meaningless without considering the air speed (velocity).
 The math gets complicated in a hurry, just know that when choosing a cylinder head for the street (or the track for that matter), you should stay on the conservative side.
 There is no point in using a cylinder head that outflows your engine's demands.
 That will kill Torque, throttle response, fuel mileage and your buzz!

 We can design and build you the right cylinder heads for your specific application that will meet (and exceed) your expectations all at very competitive pricing.
 ALL work is done in-house by me.
 From initial design to flow testing and dyno validation.
 I do not leave anything to chance or rely on anyone to perform the work.